AUBGTheHUB/monolith/README.md

 cd ~/go/src/spa-website-2022 && make post-osx
 ```

-⚠️  If you are getting the following error: `nvm command not found`, you have to log out of your current user and log in again.
+⚠️  If you are getting the following exceptions:

+* `nvm command not found` - you have to log out of your current user and log in again.
+* golang packages not found - run the make scripts with `sudo`

 ### WSL installation